Beatty (& Beatty) & Strang: Pioneering work

 In 1931, the Beatty's designed two modern houses in the Frost Woods development in what is now Monona, Wisconsin, outside of Madison.
 Starting in 1935, Beatty and Strang designed 14 additional modern houses there, including the NRHP listed Willard and Fern Tompkins House.
 (Several of those houses were for members of the UW English Department.)
 It is the first and largest group of International Style buildings in Wisconsin.
-Frost Woods has been proposed as a historic district.
+The greater Frost Woods area was entered on the National Register of Historic Places in February 2026.

 The rest of Beatty and Strang's houses were in Madison and its suburbs.
 The firm designed school additions in southern Wisconsin, as well as submitted plans to competitions and periodicals.
 They were featured in the journals Architectural Record and Architectural Forum, among others.
+Their largest and most elaborate house, for Mr. and Mrs. Toby Curtis, was featured in Patrick Abercrombie's "The Book of the Modern House" in 1939.
 After World War II, Allen Strang returned to Madison and led several architectural firms until he retired in 1977.
 Beatty became an executive with the construction company he had joined before the war.
 The State Historical Society of Wisconsin publication "Cultural Resource Management in Wisconsin" placed Beatty & Strang in their list of "Notable Architects and Firms".